Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 As we all know, installation time is a critical parameter in the Windows 10 feature upgrade process.
-Hopefully, you will learn an easy way to speed up Windows 10 upgrade process from this post.
+Hopefully, this post will teach you an easy way to speed up the process.

 Patch My PC

 Do you think the Windows feature upgrade setup (setup process, which you can see in the above screen capture) should execute with “below normal” priority?
-If so, you should accept that Windows 10 upgrade process with “Below normal” priority will result in a longer upgrade /install time.
+If so, you should accept that the Windows 10 upgrade process with “Below normal” priority will result in a longer upgrade /install time.

 This post will learn how to override the default Windows setup process priority.